quantumphysicist/DataAnalyst-DataScientist/readme.md

 - Built using Flask for easy deployment as a web app.

 [StackOverFlow Survey Data](https://github.com/quantumphysicist/StackOverFlow-SurveyData-Analysis)
 - Data analysis on Stack Overflow survey data to help programmers understand their field.
+- Reported for non-technical audiences as a [medium.com](https://medium.com/@renju.s.mathew/the-stackoverflow-yearly-survey-a-treasure-trove-of-insight-938aa4ac46b3) article.

 [Customers vs. General Population](https://github.com/quantumphysicist/Arvato)
 - Supervised and unsupervised machine learning performed on customer data.
 - Discovered properties differentiating the customer base from the population at large.
 - Created a predictive model for a targeted advertising campaign.
+- Reported for technical audiences as a [medium.com](https://medium.com/@renju.s.mathew/data-science-what-can-we-learn-about-our-customers-8d9381eb3bc3) article.